TerjeNorderhaug/RetinaSDK.js/README.md

-RetinaSDK.js offers two abstractions of the Cortical.io Retina API, a lightweight module that offers simplified access to the most common and useful API functions available and a full version module that gives the user complete control over various parameter settings and full access to all API endpoints.
+RetinaSDK.js offers two abstractions of the Cortical.io Retina API, a lightweight module that offers simplified access to the most common and useful API functions available and a full version module that gives the user complete control over various parameter settings and complete access to all API endpoints.

 ### Lite Client